AnujPancholi/fullstackopen2020-part4/README.md

 Added the functionality first, as an API endponint with path `/api/blogs/:id` then first verified via Postman.
 Added the tests after doing this.
 In the test to verify whether the correct document was being deleted, I first had to fetch the document (as I would not know what `id` any given document was going to have), and then delete the same document using its `id`.

+## Exercise 4.14

+Added the PUT endpint and wrote the tests for the same, ensuring that the document with the correct id is updated.

+## Exercise 4.15

+Added the user controller and model.

+The user schema has the following properties as of now:

+ - `username`: as mandated by the course.
+ - `user_type`: this will decide which type of user it is, currently it is an enum of ADMIN and STD (standard user).
+Later, I will implement a middleware to ensure that only ADMIN users can make new users.
+ - `name`: as mandated by the course.
+ - `auth`: this will be an object that will contain the `hash`.
+I made it an object because in the future, we may want to expose the API for this blog app (say, to some hypothetical customer), so we can use this `auth` object to store the API key for that user as well.
+While fetching the users via API, we can simply drop the auth object out with a projection, so no sensitive information is sent in the API response.

+ **NOTE:** I have not implemented token-based authorization yet, and from what I can see, that is coming up in a later exercise.

 ---